Franco-Albertans

 Franco-Albertans (Franco-Albertains) are francophone residents of the Canadian province of Alberta.
-Franco-Albertans may also refer to residents of Alberta with French Canadian ancestry, although publications from the government of Alberta use the term Franco-Albertan to refer to its francophone residents.
+Franco-Albertans is a term primarily used to denote the province's francophone residents.
 In the 2016 Canadian Census, there were 86,705 Albertans that stated their mother tongue was French.
-In the same census, there were 411,315 Albertans that claim partial or full French ancestry.

 Francophones were the first Europeans to visit the province, with French Canadian voyageurs employed in the fur trade exploring the region in the late 18th century.
 French Canadians settled into a number of communities in the Northwest Territories during the 19th century, including communities in present day Alberta.
 Several French toponyms exist in Alberta, exemplifying the Francophone presence in the region.
 In 1928, the Association canadienne-française de l'Alberta was formed to promote francophone rights, and to lobby the interests of Franco-Albertans to the province.
 Following the enactment of the Canadian Charter of Rights and Freedoms in 1982, Franco-Albertans pushed for further linguistic rights within the province, eventually resulting in the province establishing an independent public francophone school system in 1994.